-By carefully curating your content so that it appeals to your target audiences, you’re increasing the likelihood that your customers will engage positively with your organisation.
+By carefully curating your content so that it appeals to your web personas/target audience, you’re increasing the likelihood that your customers will engage positively with your organisation.

 Good content not only influences engagement levels, but can be one of the biggest contributing factors to a conversion.

 By defining clear goals for what it needs to achieve, organisations are able to measure its success and calculate a return on marketing investment as a result.